Fructose: structure, food sources, metabolism & health impact

 GLUT5 Not determined No interaction 6

 In addition to the intestine, GLUT2 is also found in the epithelial cells of the kidney, in the hepatocytes, where GLUT5 is poorly expressed, and in the beta cells of the pancreas.[2]
-As in hepatocytes and renal epithelial cells it mediate fructose uptake, it acts as a bidirectional facilitative transporter.
+As in hepatocytes and renal epithelial cells it mediates fructose uptake, it acts as a bidirectional facilitative transporter.

 Moreover, in beta cells and hepatocytes, it also acts to sense blood glucose levels.[23]